PaulTreanor/paultreanor.com/pages/deep-research.md

 # Studying is 100 times easier than it used to be
 Deep Research is available to for all free tier ChatGPT and Gemini accounts.
 It can generate a report on anything and the quality of the final report is astounding (even the free versions).

-So studying technical stuff just got 100 times easier!
-You can be really specific about what you want to learn and what you struggle with.
-You can ask it to give 10 complex examples.
-You can ask it to be funny if you need to learn something boring.
-I don't see how AI study assistants could get any better in the future, Deep Research is just that good.
-There's no point in waiting around!
+I really think it has made studying 100 times easier.
+You can specify exactly what you need to know about.
+You can ask it to give you many diverse examples.
+You can ask it to be funny if you're learning something boring. **It's a tool that generates an exact textbook chapter for any topic you need to learn about.**

-There's a little bit of a double edged sword here - AI makes learning easier, but it also commodifies a lot of traditional software developer knowledge and skills.
-I think the best approach is to focus on learning mental models around core technologies and avoid over-investing in things that don’t generalise well (e.g., obscure AWS services or LeetCode problems).
+There's a double edged sword here though - AI makes learning easy, but it commodifies a lot of software engineering knowledge and skills.
+I am trying to focus on deeply learning mental models around core technologies and I'm avoiding over-investing in things that don't generalise well (e.g., obscure AWS services or LeetCode problems).

-There's still a lot of value in using Deep Research to just get the gist of things though!
-[Knowing what's possible and being vaguely familiar](https://www.pluralsight.com/resources/blog/cloud/the-career-changing-art-of-reading-the-docs) with the nooks and crannies of a core technology is useful.
+There's value in just getting the gist of things.
+[Being vaguely familiar](https://www.pluralsight.com/resources/blog/cloud/the-career-changing-art-of-reading-the-docs) with all the nooks and crannies of a core technology useful and Deep Research excels at providing this kind of holistic birds eye view.

-Hardly anyone does significant independent study in our field, but it pays off very fast.
-I've been solidifying my understanding of HTTP, JS exceptions and error handling, and containerisation over the past few weeks and I've benefited from it already.
-I alsouse it to research personal questions as well and the reports are always worth the read.
-This is one of my favourite software products ever.
+Basically no one does significant independent study in our field, but it pays off really fast.